 "Yes, I sell them there.
 I myself take the crops there and when I sell them all, I return back."
-[P11, 50 years old, Male, Farmer, Mohmand Dara, Nangarhar]
+[P11, 50 years old, Male, Illiterate, Farmer, Pashtun (Mohmand), Self-employed, Mohmand Dara, Nangarhar]

 "In the past, we used to sell our products but now we cannot sell it because the border is closed, and we are not allowed to cross and sell our products."
-[P41, 35 Years Old, Male, Farmer, Dand-e- Patan, Paktia]
+[P41, 35 Years Old, Male, Illiterate, Farmer, Pashtun, Self-employed, Dand-e- Patan, Paktia]

 "In the past, when there was not the barbed wire fence along the border, we were able to take our agriculture and livestock products to that side of the boundary, namely Miran Shah where they had good market.
 Besides, we used to take milk cows there for selling.
 However, now we cannot cross the frontier for any purposes including business and trade because Pakistan fenced it two years ago."
-[P101, 46 years, Male, Farmer, Tanai, Khost]
+[P101, 46 years, Male, Illiterate, Farmer, Pashtun, Tanai, Khost]